 To see which assets are currently being scanned by your Lansweeper installation and which are queued for scanning, access the following section of the web console: Scanning\Scanning Queue.
-If you have multiple scanning servers, there will be multiple tabs within this menu, one queue for each server.
+If you have multiple scanning servers, there will be multiple tabs within this menu, one for each server.
+Within each tab, you can view and clear the scanning queue of a specific scanning server.

-- There is a queue showing scanned IP addresses and one showing scanned Windows computers.
+- There is a queue for viewing scanned IP addresses and one for viewing scanned Windows computers.
 If a Windows computer is scanned based on IP address, it will first show up in the IP queue and then move to the Windows queue once it's been identified as a Windows computer.

 - The following types of scans are not visible in your scanning queue but processed silently in the background: Active Directory User/Group Path, AirWatch, AWS, Azure, Chrome OS, Intune, Office 365, SCCM, event log and warranty scans.